The Naim Atom Review. This HiFi All in One challenged my Belief system.

 I ordered online at their website HERE.
 I then drove by to pick it up and since here in AZ we are seeing rising Covid 19 numbers as of June 10th, our highest daily numbers yet, Dan is not open for the public.
 I went by, had my mask on and he popped his hand out of the door, with mask on, and handed me the Atom ; ) Perfect.
 Quick.
 Easy.

-I will say this….the little Naim is just about a perfect match to the Klipsch Heritage line, as in they make these speakers sound better than I have heard them with other amps.
+I will say this….the little Naim is a pretty good match to the Klipsch Heritage line, as in they make these speakers sound wonderful.
 For more challenging loads, the Atom can still do great things but this is when amps like the Vinnie Rossi show their value and power.

 Get yourself a set of Heresy IV’s and an Atom along with some $25 cables and you are set with a true high end system for under $6500.
 I mean, a killer high end sounding system with real audio magic.
 BTW, I am using cheap $25 speaker cables this time on my Cornwall IV’s and with those and the Atom they are shockingly beautiful with such a flowing effortless musical grace.
 In fact, if this is the “Naim Sound” I am in love as I have never owned a Naim piece and this piece is GORGEOUS while being in their lower tier of pricing.
 It feels, looks, and sounds much more expensive than it is.